FAIRplus/the-fair-cookbook/docs/content/recipes/infrastructure/technical-and-architectural-selection-criteria-of-ontology-lookup-services.md

 - Required programming language knowledge you need for customization or support
 - Customization effort, e.g. The Python/Ruby programming languages are considered much more compact than Java.

+[REVIEWER QUESTIONS: this comment would require expansion and further details]

 ### Support

-Important support aspects for the ontology lookup service are:
+Important support aspects for a vocabulary service/ontology lookup service are:

 - Ongoing development of the tool
 - Frequency of issues and how fast they are solved